Nexus-Mods/Vortex/README.md

-Usage
+# Usage

 - Install node.js (version 6.x)
 - check out repository
 - run "npm install" to install all dependencies
 - (temporary) change directory to "node_modules/redux-persist" and run "npm run build".
 If you get an error "Error: spawn webpack ENOENT", ignore it.
 Then cd back
-- (temporary) ensure you have python 2.7 installed and running "python" on the shell defaults to python 2, not python 3
+- Ensure you have python 2.7 installed.
+If you also have python 3, run "npm config set python python2.7"
-- (temporary) run node_modules/.bin/electron-rebuid.cmd (or without .cmd on linux & mac os)
+- run "npm run native" to rebuild native dependencies on the current platform
 - run "npm run start" to build & run
 - run "npm run package" to create a distribution

-Further Information
+# Further Information

 - see structure.md for an overview of how the project is organized
 - see the wiki for a description of the extension api